zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

       section with *Parent Zone* as owner name then do:
       1. For each NS record extract the name server name ("Name Server Name") in the RDATA field and do:
-         1. Create [DNS Query] with query type A, *Name Server Name* as query name and RD flag set, and do a recursive DNS lookup.
+         1. Create a [DNS Query] with query type A, *Name Server Name* as query name and RD flag set, and do a recursive DNS lookup.
          2. If the [DNS Response], if any, contains a list of A records (follow any CNAME chain) in the answer section then remember the IP addresses from the A records for three steps down.
-         3. Create [DNS Query] with query type AAAA, *Name Server Name* as query name and RD flag set, and do a recursive DNS lookup.
+         3. Create a [DNS Query] with query type AAAA, *Name Server Name* as query name and RD flag set, and do a recursive DNS lookup.
-         3. If the [DNS Response], if any, contains a list of AAAA records (follow any CNAME chain) in the answer section then remember the IP addresses from the AAAA records for next step.
+         4. If the [DNS Response], if any, contains a list of AAAA records (follow any CNAME chain) in the answer section then remember the IP addresses from the AAAA records for next step.
-         4. If any IP address was captured in the two lookup steps, then for each IP address do if the address is not already listed in *Parent Name Server IP* set:
+         5. If any IP address was captured in the two lookup steps, then for each IP address do if the address is not already listed in *Parent Name Server IP* set:
             1. Send *SOA Child Query* to the IP address.